salharthi/Mypage/_pages/publications.md

 <li><strong>An Activity Theory Analysis of Search & Rescue Collective Sensemaking and Planning Practices</strong><br>Sultan A. Alharthi, Nick LaLone, Hitesh Nidhi Sharma, Igor Dolgov, Z O. Toups.
 2021.
 An Activity Theory Analysis of Search & Rescue Collective Sensemaking and Planning Practices.
 To appear in <em>Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems(CHI'21)</em>.</li>
 <li>

-<li><strong>The Pleasure of Playing Less: A Study of Incremental Games through the Lens of Kittens</strong><br>Sultan A. Alharthi, Z O. Toups, Olaa Alsaedi, Theresa Tanenbaum, &amp; Jessica Hammer.
+<strong>The Pleasure of Playing Less: A Study of Incremental Games through the Lens of Kittens</strong><br>Sultan A. Alharthi, Z O. Toups, Olaa Alsaedi, Theresa Tanenbaum, &amp; Jessica Hammer.
 2018.
 The Pleasure of Playing Less: A Study of Incremental Games through the Lens of Kittens<i>.
 Pittsburgh, PA: Carnegie Mellon University: ETC Press. </i>[ <a href="http://press.etc.cmu.edu/index.php/product/the-pleasure-of-playing-less/" style="color:black">full text</a>]</li>
 <li>

 <strong>Making Maps Available for Play: Analyzing the Design of Game Cartography Interfaces</strong><br>Z O. Toups, Nick LaLone,Sultan A. Alharthi, Hitesh Nidhi Sharma, and Andrew M. Webb.
 2019.
 Making Maps Available for Play: Analyzing the Design of Game Cartography Interfaces.
 In <em>ACM Transactions on Computer-Human Interaction (ToCHI)</em>.</li>